JavaScript: Loops — while Loop

 alert(`The sum is ${sum}.`);

-The inner loop is gone and in place of that we have a simple condition to check if the input value is NaN.
+The inner loop is gone and in place of that we have a simple condition to check if the input number is NaN.
 If it really is NaN, the error message is shown (as before) followed by the continue statement.

-Recall that continue effectively skips any code that comes after it and continues on execution with the next iteration.
-In the code above, when continue is encountered, all the logic from lines 11 - 13 is ignored and the loop runs again from line 4, thus making the desired input prompt again.
+In the code above, when continue is encountered, the entire logic in lines 11 - 13 is ignored and execution tips back to the beginning the loop (obviously after checking the condition), thus making the desired input prompt again.

-Although this code does the same job as the previous one, it is slightly less readable.
-As we stated before, continue and break tend to introduce holes into the reading flow of a program — we can't really be sure whether any following code will be executed until and unless we go through the entire loop containing these control-flow keywords.
+As we stated before, continue and break tend to introduce holes into the reading flow of a program — we can't really be sure whether any following code will be executed until and unless we go through the entire loop containing these control-flow commands.
+Without them, the code speaks of itself.

 Let's review the same code above that contained a set of nested loops and see how exactly is it more readable than the one with continue: